szpajder/dumpvdl2/README.md

         apt-get install librtlsdr-dev

-or get the source from Git and compile by yourself:
+or get the source from Git and compile by hand:

         apt-get install git autoconf libusb-1.0-0-dev
         cd